hassansecfix/policy-edit/data/prompt.md

 6. **Simplified Termination Timeframe**: Use `<24 business hours>` placeholder format
 7. **NO ACTION REQUIRED Cases**: Use "comment" action with appropriate reasoning
 8. **Tool Name Extraction**: Remove parenthetical text like "(recommended)" from tool names
+9. **MANDATORY PLACEHOLDER REMOVAL**: ALL placeholders must be replaced with clean text using "replace" action, even for default selections

 **IMPORTANT**: Output ONLY the clean JSON structure.
 Do NOT include any internal validation results, processing details, or explanatory text outside the JSON.
 The response should start directly with the opening brace `{` and end with the closing brace `}`.